Air Fryer Recipe

 Roasted Carrot and Parsnip Fries

-Roasted carrot and parsnip fries are a healthy and simple treat, perfect for air frying as a side dish or snack.
+Roasted carrot and parsnip fries are a simple, healthy little treat, ideal from the air fryer as a side dish or snack.

 Ingredients